Credit: Photo by Mark Halliday

 Fill out the application

-Step 1: Put your information into the 1-page application.
+Step 1: Put your information into the one-page application.

-- Option A: download the application (you can type right into it, or you can print it and fill it in by hand),
+- Download the application (you can type right into it, or you can print it and fill it in by hand),

 Step 2: Send us your application (applications are reviewed as they are received).